ilystsov/vocabulary-builder/docs/index.rst

-.. vocabulary-builder documentation master file, created by sphinx-quickstart on Thu Jun 20 14:56:35 2024.
+..
+Vocabulary Builder documentation master file, created by sphinx-quickstart on Thu Jun 20 14:56:35 2024.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to vocabulary-builder's documentation!
+Welcome to Vocabulary Builder's documentation!
 ==============================================

 .. toctree::